zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Reason:**

-  It throws warning when CLI Argument missing any name or has unsupported type for any one of them _flag_/_value_/_json_.
+  It throws a warning when CLI Argument is missing any name or has an unsupported type for any one of them _flag_/_value_/_json_.

   **Action:**